strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 ```

 After writing the messages into the topic, the bridge replies with an HTTP status code `200 OK` and a JSON paylod describing in which partition and at which offset the messages are written.
-In this case, the auto created topic has just one partition and the reply can look like the following one.
+In this case, the auto-created topic has just one partition, so the response will look something like this:

 ```json
 {